tochinet/Posit/README.md

 Precision extension (for example from 8 to 16 bits) can be done simply by adding zeros at the end, expressing the very same numbers.
 Setting some bits in the extension selects intermediate additional numbers.
 Posit arithmetic implies that there is never underflow or overflow, only "rounding errors", hence in posit4,0 arithmetic, 4+4 is 4 and 0.5/4 is 0.25.

-No code was copied from any existing work, but some inspiration came from the [SoftPosit C reference library](https://gitlab.com/cerlane/SoftPosit), from section IV of the https://arxiv.org/pdf/2308.03425 paper (on division algorithms and rounding, leading to the conclusion that *rounding to nearest even* is not likely worth pursuing on Arduino), and many other pages on the Internet (Quora, Stack Overflow, etc.).
+No code was copied from any existing work, but some inspiration came from the [SoftPosit C reference library](https://gitlab.com/cerlane/SoftPosit), from section IV of the https://arxiv.org/pdf/2308.03425 paper (on division algorithms and rounding, leading to the conclusion that *rounding to nearest even* is not likely worth pursuing on Arduino), and from many other pages on the Internet (Quora, Stack Overflow, etc.).

 ### Status
 This library is a work in progress, and my first experience in creating an Arduino library _and_ publishing on GitHub, so expect errors and mistakes, stupid or not, and don't hesitate to contribute and propose correction and ameliorations.
 I tried to follow the [official guide](https://docs.arduino.cc/learn/contributions/).
-As all WIP, expect many, frequent and breaking changes.
+As with all WIP, expect many, frequent and breaking changes.
 Remember this is also a way for me to learn.

 Today, the library allows to create posit8,0 objects (no  exponent bit) from raw signed byte, from int (16 bits), float32 and double (also 32 bits on Arduino platform), to convert a posit back to float, to add, subtract, multiply and divide two posits but ... long is the road.